 Lectin-free coleslaw, with a little extra nutrition

 This is as easy to make as a traditional coleslaw, but it has much more flavor and nutrition.
-The original recipe included maple syrup and buttermilk, both not Plant Paradox compliant, but I knew it would be as good without.
-I think is a great dish to prepare with kids, because it has all the colorful ingredients and vegetables that children usually are familiar with and like: cabbage, both green and purple, carrots, celery, green onions plus pecans.
+The original recipe included maple syrup and buttermilk, both not Plant Paradox compliant.
+I knew it would be as good without.

-I recommend buying raw pecans and roast them slightly, nut oils are highly susceptible to oxidation so is better you control the process at home.
+I recommend buying raw pecans and roasting them slightly, nut oils are highly susceptible to oxidation, so it is better you control the process at home.
 They taste much better too.